gabriel-russo/Leaflet.BetterFileLayer/README.md

 #### Handling component creation

-To handle conditional created input, you can tell the plugin that you will bind the button later.
+To handle conditional created input, you can tell the plugin that you will bind the input later.

 Like this: